 and

 2) Have your child evaluated so you will KNOW what learning difficulties, like working memory deficits or a slow processing speed, you need to address so your child will be able to learn.
+This will also help you pick the best home school curriculum for your individual child.

 Pages with Home School Curriculum for Learning Disabilities: